Careers involving travel

 Not seen anything so far that suits you?
 Perhaps one of the careers below would be a better fit.

 - Teaching English abroad – learning English is popular all around the world, and many organisations like to hire native English speakers to help teach it.
 You could teach in a private language school (organisations that run courses to teach foreign languages, often in the evenings), school, college or university, and perhaps pick up some tutoring work teaching individual children or adults.
-There are plenty of organisations that will help you line up work – for example the British Council runs an English language assistant scheme, with placements of six months or a year – or you can approach employers directly.
+There are plenty of organisations that will help you line up work – or you can approach employers directly.
 Take a look at our graduate careers site TARGETjobs for more information about teaching English as a foreign language.

 - Interpreter – interpreters specialise in translating live speech or sign language.
 Sometimes this is over the telephone but often translators are present in person, so you will travel to wherever your services are needed.
 This could be a business event, a conference, a diplomatic summit or a court trial, for example, and will often be overseas.
 A degree in modern foreign languages is a typical first step towards this career, followed by a postgraduate interpreting qualification.
 Also take a look at our interpreter job description on TARGETjobs, our graduate careers site.